Syndication

 }

-Using the Dolby.io dashboard you can specify a tracking ID when creating a subscriber token .
+Alternatively, you can specify a tracking ID using the Dolby.io dashboard when creating a Subscribe token.

 834

-Once you have created a subscribe token with a tracking ID, you can self-sign the token by creating a JWT.
+Once you have created a Subscribe token with a tracking ID, you can self-sign the token by following this procedure.
+Be aware of the limitations.